-The Netherlands is one of a kind, it is unique in its beauty, its people, and its opportunities.
-This uniqueness does not stop here, though.
-Let’s explore some of the more peculiar aspects of The Netherlands!
+The Netherlands is one of a kind, and it is unique in its beauty, its people, and its opportunities.
+But this uniqueness does not stop here.
+Let’s explore some of the more peculiar aspects of Dutch Culture!

 Five Peculiarities in Dutch Culture